 - participating in drug and medical equipment clinical trial administration; and

-- leading the oversight of nationwide medical institution assessments, and for developing public hospital operating oversight, performance evaluations and assessments.
+- leading the oversight of nationwide medical institution assessments, and developing public hospital operating oversight as well as performance evaluations and assessments.

 ii Institutional healthcare providers